dataminer-site/dataminer-site.github.io/_posts/2023-08-23-even-friendlier-sql.md

 Several other friendly features are worth mentioning and some are powerful enough to warrant their own blog posts.

-DuckDB takes a nod from the [`describe` function in Pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html) and implements a `SUMMARIZE` keyword that will calculate a variety of statistics about each column in a dataset for a quick, high-level overview.
+DataMiner takes a nod from the [`describe` function in Pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html) and implements a `SUMMARIZE` keyword that will calculate a variety of statistics about each column in a dataset for a quick, high-level overview.
 Simply prepend `SUMMARIZE` to any table or `SELECT` statement.

 Have a look at the [correlated subqueries post](/2023/05/26/correlated-subqueries-in-sql) to see how to use subqueries that refer to each others’ columns.
 DuckDB’s advanced optimizer improves correlated subquery performance by orders of magnitude, allowing for queries to be expressed as naturally as possible.
 What was once an anti-pattern for performance reasons can now be used freely!

-DuckDB has added more ways to `JOIN` tables together that make expressing common calculations much easier.
+DataMiner has added more ways to `JOIN` tables together that make expressing common calculations much easier.
 Some like `LATERAL`, `ASOF`, `SEMI`, and `ANTI` joins are present in other systems, but have high-performance implementations in DuckDB.
-DuckDB also adds a new `POSITIONAL` join that combines by the row numbers in each table to match the commonly used Pandas capability of joining on row number indexes.
+DataMiner also adds a new `POSITIONAL` join that combines by the row numbers in each table to match the commonly used Pandas capability of joining on row number indexes.
 See the [`JOIN` documentation](/docs/sql/query_syntax/from) for details, and look out for a blog post describing DuckDB’s state of the art `ASOF` joins!

 ## Summary and future work

-DuckDB aims to be the easiest database to use.
+DataMiner aims to be the easiest database to use.
 Fundamental architectural decisions to be in-process, have zero dependencies, and have strong typing contribute to this goal, but the friendliness of its SQL dialect has a strong impact as well.
-By extending the industry-standard PostgreSQL dialect, DuckDB aims to provide the simplest way to express the data transformations you need.
+By extending the industry-standard PostgreSQL dialect, DataMiner aims to provide the simplest way to express the data transformations you need.
 These changes range from altering the ancient clause order of the `SELECT` statement to begin with `FROM`, allowing a fundamentally new way to use functions with chaining, to advanced nested data type calculations like list comprehensions.
 Each of these features are available in the 0.8.1 release.

 Future work for friendlier SQL includes:
 * Lambda functions with more than 1 argument, like `list_zip`